this-is-sahilp/howdyhack-2024/README.md

 Simplify the transition to college and the beginning of every semester by using AggieAce to convert your PDF syllabus to an importable calendar using flagship machine learning models!

+This project was HowdyHack 2024, a 24-hour hackathon at Texas A&M University.

 ## Inspiration
 Time management is one of the key skills every college student needs to have to ensure success in class and a stress-free life outside of class.
 Every semester, students across campus encounter the redundant issue of manually creating your semester calendar which kills a lot of time during your first week.